kubevirt/containerized-data-importer/README.md

 $ kubectl create -f https://raw.githubusercontent.com/kubevirt/containerized-data-importer/$VERSION/manifests/example/import-kubevirt-datavolume.yaml
 ```

-There are quite a few examples in the [example manifests](https://github.com/kubevirt/containerized-data-importer/tree/main/manifests/example), check them out as a reference to create DataVolumes from additional sources like registries, S3 and your local system.
+There are quite a few examples in the [example manifests](https://github.com/kubevirt/containerized-data-importer/tree/main/manifests/example), check them out as a reference to create DataVolumes from additional sources like registries, S3, GCS and your local system.

 ## Hack it